Five gutsy companies win Resilience Awards at U.Va.

-The winning companies range from a farmer’s cooperative to government contractors that changed course in the face of federal budget cutbacks.
-The awards were presented on Tuesday at the University of Virginia’s Darden School of Business.
+The winning companies range from a farmer’s cooperative to a government contractor that changed course in the face of federal budget cutbacks.
+The awards were presented on Oct.
+15 at the University of Virginia’s Darden School of Business.
 Darden’s Institute for Business in Society sponsors the annual competition, which began in 2010.

 There were 13 finalists for this year’s awards.
 Businesses must show growth, a dogged entrepreneurial spirit and commitment to community in areas facing high unemployment and poverty.